Domant3lis/Awesome-Me/README.md

 # My Bookmarks
 I put things here that are useful or interesting to me

-📑️ - Means it's a written resource (such as a blogpost)
+📑️ - Written resource (such as a blogpost)

-🎥️ - Means it's a video resource (ussually a Youtube video)
+🎥️ - Video resource (ussually a Youtube video)

+🔧️ - Some sort of tool or utility

 ## For Learning